ChristopherBull/Clear-Links/CONTRIBUTING.md

 make
 ```

 The build process performs a simple copy of files from `src/` and `res/` into `dist/`.
 Minification is not done to improve the [extension review times](https://developer.chrome.com/docs/webstore/review-process/#review-time-factors).
-This can then be [loaded into Chrome as an unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
+This can then be loaded into your browser as an unpacked extension ([Chrome](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked), [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)).

 ## Commit Message Guidelines